How media and information affect communication

 Statistics are startling│communication before the internet:

-Research has demonstrated that a full 62% of survey participants admitted to using their mobile phones when in others’ presence.
+Research has demonstrated that 62% of survey participants admitted to using their mobile phones when in others’ presence.

 Yes, phones can be excellent communication aids, but at what point can they actually hinder communication?